OpenAPITools/openapi-generator-cli/README.md

 yarn add @openapitools/openapi-generator-cli
 ```

-After the installation has finished you can add a script like this:
+After the installation has finished you can run `npx openapi-generator-cli` or add a script like this:

 ```json
 {